 |Location||Canada, United States,|

-The legend of the wendigo dates back to beyond living memory, with generation after generation of Native Americans having been told the story.
-The name, roughly translated, means “the evil spirit that devours mankind”.
+The legend of the wendigo dates back beyond living memory, with generation after generation of Native Americans having been told the story.
+The name, roughly translated, means “the evil spirit that devours mankind.”

 The story describes a horrific-sounding creature that was once human, but had been transformed into a wendigo.
-The creature is described as being 15 feet tall, lanky, with glowing eyes, long fangs, and sallow, decaying skin.
+The creature is described as being 15 feet tall and lanky, with glowing red eyes, long fangs, and sallow, decaying skin.
 The wendigo often has horns or antlers on its head, and it also suffers from body odor and bad breath.

 The wendigo is particularly well known among the Algonquian-speaking tribes in the USA.
 No other monster or spirit evokes so much fear among these tribes.